omz13/kirby-cache-widgets/README.md

 ### plugin.cachewidget.usercanflush

-If set, this can be either a single user, or an array or users, who can be allowed to flush the cache.
+If set, this can be either a single user, or an array or users, who can be allowed to flush the caches.

 ### plugin.cachewidget.verbose

 Default: ```false```

-If ```true```, the object cache widgets will show lots of information and in a very 'raw' manner.
+If ```true```, the cache widgets will show lots of information and in a very 'raw' manner.

 ### plugin.cachewidget.terse